cnbbooks/lfe-sicp/fm/preface-3.md

 "The Congress was a turning point in my intellectual life, because I there met Peano.
 I already knew him by name and had seen some of his work, but had not taken the trouble to master his notation.
 In discussions at the Congress I observed that he was more precise than anyone else, and that he invariably got the better of any argument upon which he embarked.
 As the days went by, I decided that this must be owing to his mathematical logic.
 I therefore got him to give me all his works, and as soon as the Congress was over I retired to Fernhurst to study quietly every word written by him and his disciples.
 It became clear to me that his notation afforded an instrument of logical analysis such as I had been seeking for years, and that by studying him I was acquiring anew powerful technique for the work that I had long wanted to do.
 By the end of August I had become completely familiar with all the work of his school.
 I spent September in extending his methods to the logic of relations.
 It seemed to mein retrospect that, through that month, every day was warm and sunny.
 The Whiteheads stayed with us at Fernhurst, and I explained my new ideas to him.
 Every evening the discussion ended with some difficulty, and every morning I found that the difficulty of the previous evening had solved itself while I slept.
 The time was one of intellectual intoxication.
 My sensations resembled those one has after climbing a mountain in a mist when, on reaching the summit, the mist suddenly clears, and the country becomes visible for forty miles in every direction.
 For years I had been endeavoring to analyse the fundamental notions of mathematics, such as order and cardinal numbers.
 Suddenly, in the space of a few weeks, I discovered that appeared to be definitive answers to the problems which had baffled me for years.
 And in the course of discovering these answers, I was introducing a new mathematical technique, by which regions formerly abandoned to the vaguenesses of phliosophers were conquered for the precision of exact formulae.
 Intellectually, the month of September 1900 was the highest point of my life."[^br2]

-Over the course of the next 10 years, Russell and Whitehead collaborated on a work that ultimately inspired Gödel's incompleteness theorems and Church's $$lambda$$-calculus.
+Russell sent an early edition of the *Principia* to Peano after working on it for three years.
+A biographer of Peano noted that he "immediately recognized it's value ... and wrote that the book 'marks an epoch in the field of philosophy of mathematics.'" [^br3] Over the course of remaining decade, Russell and Whitehead continued to collaborate on the *Principia*, a work that ultimately inspired Gödel's incompleteness theorems and Church's $$lambda$$-calculus.

 ### Alonzo Church